-There are over 200 Hibiscus species, and the Swamp Hibiscus (Hibiscus coccineus) is one of the more unusual varieties.
-It features a unique and beautiful flower and is vigorous and hardy when grown in the right conditions.
+There are over 200 hibiscus species, and the swamp hibiscus (Hibiscus coccineus) is one of the more unusual and larger varieties.
+The plant features a unique and beautiful pinwheel-like flower and is vigorous and hardy when grown in the right conditions.

 |Botanical Name||Hibiscus coccineus|

 |Common Name||Swamp Hibiscus, scarlet rosemallow, Texas star hibiscus, water hibiscus|

 |Mature Size||Over 6 ft. tall, 4 ft. wide|